Land Records Information System in India | Features, Benefits & Online Access

 LRIS vs Traditional Land Records System

-Feature | Traditional System | LRIS (Digital) |
+| Feature | Traditional System | LRIS (Digital) |

-Record Storage | Paper registers with Patwari | Cloud-based digital system |
+| Record Storage | Paper registers with Patwari | Cloud-based digital system |

-Access | Manual, only at Tehsil office | Online 24/7, anywhere |
+| Access | Manual, only at Tehsil office | Online 24/7, anywhere |

-Transparency | Prone to corruption and manipulation | QR-verified and tamper-proof |
+| Transparency | Prone to corruption and manipulation | QR-verified and tamper-proof |

-Mutation | Delayed, manual | Automated and time-bound |
+| Mutation | Delayed, manual | Automated and time-bound |

-Maps | Paper maps, often outdated | Digital cadastral maps (Bhu Naksha) |
+| Maps | Paper maps, often outdated | Digital cadastral maps (Bhu Naksha) |

-Land Records Information System in Indian States
+Land Records Information System (LRIS) in Different Indian States

 Different states have their own LRIS portals, such as: